 What is the Just Transition Work Programme?

-The Just Transition Work Programme (JTWP) is an initiative of the United Nations Framework Convention on Climate Change (UNFCCC) that aims to promote pathways that ensure that the goals of the Paris Agreement are achieved justly and equitably.
+The Just Transition Work Programme (JTWP) is an initiative of the United Nations Framework Convention on Climate Change (UNFCCC) that aims to promote pathways that ensure that the goals of the Paris Agreement are achieved in a just and equitable way.
 These pathways should be multi-faceted (including energy, socio-economic, workforce, and other dimensions), must include social protection, and must be specific to country contexts by considering nationally defined development priorities.

 Has anything like this been done before?

 The JTWP is not the first initiative of its kind that has been set up under the UNFCCC.
-Other thematic programmes and dialogues have been convened, usually running for various years, including on Action for Climate Empowerment, mitigation ambition and implementation, the impacts of response measures, transparency arrangements, and children and youth in climate action.
-However, none have revolved around just transition alone.
+Other thematic programmes and dialogues have been convened, usually running for various numbers of years, including those on action for climate empowerment; mitigation ambition and implementation; the impacts of response measures; transparency arrangements; and children and youth in climate action.
+However, none have revolved around just transition specifically.
 The programme’s recognition of labour rights, social protection, and social dialogue has notably been celebrated by workers, who had been leading the just transition conversation thus far.
 There is also emphasis on the importance of inclusive and participatory approaches that leave no one behind for just transition, and on international cooperation as an enabler of such pathways.
 The International Labour Organization (ILO) has described the JTWP as “a historic new work programme on just transition,” emphasising both the significance and uniqueness of the programme.

 How does the JTWP work in practice?